octoco-ltd/ble-react-native/README.md

 export default BLEManager;
 ```

-The manager consists of 3 `useEffect` hooks.
+The manager consists of three `useEffect` hooks.
 The first hook subscribes to the `bleManager.onStateChange`
 event.
 This allows us to update the state of the BLE network adapter in our Redux store.
 Tracking this
 state allows us to know, for example, whether bluetooth is available to make new connections.